madhuri333/CourseProj/ReadMe.md

 *The above steps have also been mentioned as comments in run_analysis.R file.*

 ##The Assumptions

 After going through the following paper:

 [Hadley's Paper](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)

 and various threads on discussion forums, I understood there is no one right answer.
 The idea is to execute the project according to our understanding and describe what we did.
 So here is what I did.
 * Firstly, I read the data from relevant (x..., y..., subject... .txt files in test and train folders) files using *read.table* command.
 I also read features.txt file to get the name of measurement variables.
-* Then, I combined rows of "x_test.txt" and "x_train.txt to get one "X_Txt" data table.
-Followed similar process to obtain "Y_Txt" and "Subj_Txt".
+* Then, I combined rows of "x-test.txt" and "x-train.txt to get one "X-Txt" data table.
+Followed similar process to obtain "Y_Txt" and "Subj-Txt".
-* Later I assigned labels - "ActivityLabel" to "Y_Txt", "Subject" to "Subj_Txt" and labels from features.txt to "X_Txt"
+* Later I assigned labels - "ActivityLabel" to "Y-Txt", "Subject" to "Subj-Txt" and labels from features.txt to "X_Txt"
 * Next I removed unwanted columns from X_Txt (i.e. not having mean or std dev measurements) and combined these subset data tables column wise to get "subsetData" data table.
 * Next step is to add the activity name from activity_labels.txt file.
 I did it by using setkey function in both data tables and merging them.
 Now I have two Activity columns - ActivityLabel and ActivityName.
 * I am not deleting the numeric column ActivityLabel as I will be using it to sort the final data table.